AlexVoronenko/rsschool-cv/cv.md

 }
 ```
 ## Education
-SUKHOI STATE TECHNICAL UNIVERSITY OF GOMEL
+SUKHOI STATE TECHNICAL UNIVERSITY OF GOMEL.

 ## Language
-English - A2
+English - A2.